fedeghe/malta-header-comment/README.md

 This plugin can be used on: **.html**, **.xml**, **.svg**, **.js**, **.css**, **.less**, **.scss**, **.php**, **.java**, **.ts**

 Options :
-    - **name** : path of the file containing the text that must be prepended, the path is relative to the template folder
+    - **name** : path of the file containing the text that must be prepended, the path is relative to the execution folder

 Sample usage: